 Wingstop is a chain of nostalgic, aviation-themed restaurants that specializes in chicken wings.
 All wings from the chicken franchise are made to order and served with a variety of house-made sides, including french fries.
 With more than 1,600 locations worldwide, Wingstop is looking for passionate prospective franchise owners with ambitions to own multiple units.
 Wingstop’s 80% off-premise business allows for franchisees to have a small restaurant footprint that ranges from 1,200 to 1,800 square feet.
 Additionally, you’ll enjoy low labor costs and a simple business model.
 Veterans are incentivized to invest in Wingstop with $15,000 off of their initial franchise fee.
 Wingstop is a proud member of the International Franchise Association’s VetFran Program.

 The Bojangles franchise offers customers a menu of chicken sandwiches, biscuit meals for all-day breakfast, family meals, and more.
 Founded by Jack Fulk and Richard Thomas in Charlotte, N.C., in 1977, the chicken franchise has expanded to more than 760 locations throughout 14 states.
 Locations are available in the Southeast, Midwest, and Atlantic coast regions of the U.S. Franchisees enjoy unique format options in both traditional and non-traditional locations.
-Bojangles is looking for franchise owners with business experience and a net worth of $1 million.
+Bojangles is looking for franchise owners with business experience.

 Popeyes Louisiana Kitchen